Research Project Title

 Generational and Gendered Trauma: How do punitive bodily experiences from the American Civil War relate to Borderline Personality Disorder?

 Performance and photography are used to critically assess the role of detachment in violent trauma.
-Specifically, my project analyzes how prolonged experiences of violent objectification, of a person’s body, are carried into the present through maladaptive self-regulatory behaviors.
-I approach trauma through a behavioral scientific perspective, which refers to work by John Bowlby, Dr. Bessel Van Der Kolk, and Dr. Jeffery Young.
+Specifically, my project analyses how prolonged experiences of violent objectification, of a person’s body, are carried into the present through maladaptive self-regulatory behaviours.
+I approach trauma through a behavioural scientific perspective, which refers to work by John Bowlby, Dr. Bessel Van Der Kolk, and Dr. Jeffery Young.
 Case studies include photographs from the American Civil War, and artists, such as Helen Chadwick, Ron Athey, and Marina Abramovic.
 The goal of my research is to generate an empathic critical portrayal about trauma behind self-injurious coping patterns.

 Fifteenth International Conference: